akondrahman/akondrahman.github.io/_pages/about.md

 - Oct 10, 2021: I was invited as a guest speaker at [WindRiver](https://www.windriver.com/) to discuss our ongoing research projects related IaC.
 - Aug 29, 2021: Congratulations to Shamim for winning an [award](https://twitter.com/Sharma__Tushar/status/1431224348426129416) at ESEC/FSE 2021!
 - Aug 26, 2021: Our work on defect categorization for Puppet mansifests was covered by [It Will Never Work in Theory](https://neverworkintheory.org/2021/08/26/defect-taxonomy-for-infrastructure-as-code.html)
-- Aug 07, 2021: Congratulations to Lamia for getting her paper accepted at SecDev 2021!
-- Aug 01, 2021: I am co-chairing the Diversity and Inclusion panel of [ICSME 2021](https://icsme2021.github.io/index.html).
-Come and join us on Sep 27 - Oct 01, 2021!
 - July 19, 2021: Congratulations to Brinto for his paper acceptance at FIE 2021!
 - June 26, 2021: Congratulations to Justin and Raunak for succesfully defending their M.Sc. thesis!
 - May 07, 2021: I was selected as a Distinguished Reviewer for the 2021 Mining Software Repositories Conference (MSR)!